-Observing projects on the VLA vary in duration from as short as 1 hour to as long as 3 days.
+Observing projects on the VLA vary in duration from as short as 1 hour to as long as several days.
 Most observing runs have only one, or perhaps a few, target sources.
 However, since the VLA is a two-dimensional array, images can be made with data durations of as little as one minute.
-This mode, commonly called 'snapshot' mode, is well suited to surveys of relatively strong, isolated objects.
-See Section 2.13 for details.
+This mode, commonly called snapshot mode, is well suited to surveys of relatively strong, isolated objects.
+See Section 3.13 for details.

 The VLA can be broken into as many as five sub-arrays, each of which can observe a different object at a different band.
-This mode of operation is especially useful for multi-band flux monitoring observations, and for observing compact objects for which the VLA's full imaging capability and sensitivity are not required.
+This is especially useful for multi-band flux monitoring observations, and for observing compact objects for which the VLA's full imaging capability and sensitivity are not required.
 However, important restrictions apply when multiple sub-arrays are used: all sub-arrays must simultaneously be either in continuum or line mode.
 And, if in line mode, all subarrays must use 50 MHz bandwidth, or all must use bandwidths less than 50 MHz.
-Other restrictions apply, and users should call Ken Sowinski for details.
+Other restrictions apply, and users should call Ken Sowinski for details (for room and phone numbers of selected NRAO staff, see section 7).

-All antennas are outfitted with receivers for six wavelength bands centered near 90, 20, 6, 3.6, 2.0 and 1.3cm.
+All antennas are outfitted with receivers for six wavelength bands centered near $\lambda 90, 20, 6, 3.6, 2.0$ and 1.3cm.
 These bands are commonly referred to as P, L, C, X, U, and K bands, respectively.
-In addition, eight antennas are equipped with 73.8 MHz (400 cm) receivers (referred to as 4 band).
-The array can tune to two different frequencies within the same band provided the frequency difference does not exceed approximately 450 MHz.
-Right-hand (RCP) and Left-hand (LCP) polarizations are received for both frequencies.
-Each of these four data streams is called an "IF channel".
+In addition, eight antennas are equipped with 73.8 MHz ($\lambda 400 \text{ cm} : 4 \text{ band}$) receivers.
+The array can tune to two different frequencies from the same receiver (front end) provided the frequency difference does not exceed approximately 450 MHz.
+Righthand circular (RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
+Each of these four data streams is called an IF channel.
 Observations at more widely separated frequencies can be made within the same run by time switching between the frequencies.
-This operation takes less than 30 seconds. array can also simultaneously observe one frequency within L band and one within P band (known as 'LP' band) or one within P band and one within 4 band (known as '4P' band).
+This operation takes less than 30 seconds.
+The array can also simultaneously observe one frequency within L band and one within P band (known as LP band) or one within P band and one within 4 band (known as 4P band).
 These are the only currently supported modes in which frequencies within two different bands can be observed simultaneously.

-Observations at seven different bandwidths (given by $50 \text{ MHz}/2^n$, with $n=0,1,\ldots 6$) are possible.
+Observations at seven different bandwidths (given by $50/2^n$ MHz, with n = 0, 1, ...
+6) are possible.
 A 200 kHz bandpass is also available in spectral line mode.
 Continuum mode users wishing to use the 200 kHz bandpass should consult VLA staff first.
 Different bandwidths can be used for each of the two separate frequencies.
 Wider bandwidths provide better sensitivity, but also increase the chromatic aberration.
-See Section 2.3.2 for details.
+See Section 3.3.2 for details.

 The VLA correlator has two basic modes, Continuum and Line.
 In Continuum mode, the correlator provides, for each of the two frequencies, the four correlations (RR, RL, LR, LL) needed for full polarimetric imaging.
 This mode is particularly well suited to high sensitivity, narrow field-of-view projects.
 The Line mode is a spectrum measuring mode principally intended for observing spectral lines.
 There are a great many options allowed in this mode.
 Besides the obvious need for this mode for all spectral line projects, certain continuum projects which require extremely high dynamic range and/or large field-of-view without undue loss of sensitivity will benefit from use of this mode.
-It is further described in Section 2.11.
+It is further described in Section 3.11.